brittmarie333/Advanced-React-E-Commerce-Web-App/README.md

 ## 🌐 Deployment Guide

 1. Create a new project on Vercel
-2. Set required Firebase ENV variables
-3. Connect your GitHub repo
+2. Connect your GitHub repo
-4. Add secrets to GitHub repo:
+3. Add secrets to GitHub repo:
    - `VERCEL_TOKEN`
    - `VERCEL_ORG_ID`
    - `VERCEL_PROJECT_ID`